 If the FAFSA information is at the University of Alabama and has been for over three weeks but you did not receive a financial aid award, you should contact Student Financial Aid.
 The delay could be caused by other circumstances concerning your aid eligibility.
 For example, you may not be meeting the Satisfactory Academic Progress standards required to maintain aid, or further documents may be required of you before the University of Alabama is able to process your award.
 Please respond promptly to any requests for further documents, as aid cannot be awarded until your file is complete.

 Once you complete the acceptance process and you are enrolled for the minimum number of required credits, your financial aid will be applied to your student account.
-According to UA policy you must confirm your schedule prior to the start of each semester.
-All funding will pay out to your account exactly 10 days before the first day of scheduled classes.
-Your tuition and fees are then paid, and a refund (the difference between your financial aid credits and bill), is issued to you according to the Student Account Services' refund policy.
+According to UA policy you must complete payment for your schedule prior to the start of each semester.
+All funding will pay out to your account a few days before the first day of scheduled classes.
+Your tuition and fees are then paid, and a refund (the difference between your financial aid credits and bill), is issued to you according to the Student Account Services’ refund policy.

 No. Federal aid awards are based on your expected attendance for the full academic year.
 Therefore, if you are only enrolled for one semester or intend only to attend one semester, you are only eligible for a one semester award amount or half of an academic year’s eligibility.